 From appearance, bunions appear to be nothing more than a growing bump at the base of your big toe.
 While the bony protrusion can become problematic, the development is often a sign of a shift in the internal structure of your feet.
-At Elite Foot and Ankle, Patrick Levine, DPM, and Martina Randall, DPM, is a board-qualified foot and ankle surgeon who specializes in helping residents of Burbank, California, resolve painful bunions.
+At Elite Foot and Ankle, Dr. Emily Chau, is a foot and ankle surgeon who specializes in helping residents of Burbank, California, resolve painful bunions.
 For medical treatment of your bunions, call the office or use the online scheduling tool to book an appointment.

 A bunion is a progressive structural problem that develops in your metatarsophalangeal (MTP) joint — the large joint that joins your metatarsal to the first bone (phalanx) in your big toe.
 A bunion occurs when your first metatarsal migrates toward the inside of your foot, causing the bones in your toe to shift toward the outside of your foot.

 As the misalignment progresses, your MTP joint becomes enlarged and your big toe may be forced over or under your second toe.
 As a result, many people experience pain and discomfort as the newly-enlarged joint encounters friction and becomes inflamed.

 Most bunions develop as a result of an inherited faulty structure exacerbated by: